-The Bench Test Circuit is used most of the time to measure the typical (typ.) values in the Electrical Characteristics section, and make the Typical Performance graphs.
+The Bench Test Circuits shown on the following pages are the circuits used most of the time to measure the typical (typ.) values in the Electrical Characteristics section, and make the Typical Performance graphs.

 Note: In measuring the oscillator frequency and the Max IOUT on the bench, the converter was loaded until "no pulse skipping" mode was achieved.